-In response to the significant decline in demand for air travel across our system, we have taken actions and continue to evaluate spending to manage operating expenses and optimize our financial resources.
-These actions include a temporary reduction in our workforce across our BlueCities and our support centers in 2020, eliminating non-essential spending and corporate initiatives, and reducing costs.
-We have received, and may continue to receive, demands or requests from labor unions that represent our colleagues, whether in the course of our periodic renegotiation of our collective bargaining agreements or otherwise, for additional compensation, healthcare benefits, or other terms that could increase costs, and we could experience labor disputes or disruptions as we continue to implement our mitigation plans.
-Additionally, as a result of a federal government mandate and by virtue of JetBlue being a contractor to the federal government, our crewmembers who do not receive an approved medical or religious accommodation may be required to be vaccinated.
-As a result, we may face staffing shortages as we begin to enforce this mandate that may disrupt our operations.
-Further, once the effects of the pandemic subside, the recovery period could be extended and we expect that certain operational changes, particularly with respect to enhanced health and safety measures and global care and cleanliness certifications, will be necessary over the long-term.
+In response to the decline in demand for air travel across our system, we took actions and evaluated spending to manage operating expenses and optimize our financial resources.
+These actions included a temporary reduction in our workforce across our BlueCities and our support centers in 2020, eliminating non-essential spending and corporate initiatives, and reducing costs.
+We have received, and may continue to receive, demands or requests from labor unions that represent our colleagues, whether in the course of our periodic renegotiation of our collective bargaining agreements or otherwise, for additional compensation, healthcare benefits, or other terms that could increase costs.
+Additionally, as a result of a federal government mandate and by virtue of JetBlue being a contractor to the federal government, our crewmembers who did not receive an approved medical or religious accommodation were required to be vaccinated.
+Lawsuits challenging the mandate were filed in multiple jurisdictions, and injunctions against the federal government's enforcement of the mandate were issued.
+Given the uncertainty associated with the implementation of the mandate, we are unable to predict the ultimate impact of this requirement on our business, and have faced and may continue to face staffing shortages that may disrupt our operations.
+We expect that certain operational changes, particularly with respect to enhanced health and safety measures and global care and cleanliness certifications, will be necessary over the long-term.

-Further, certain crewmembers of the Company, its suppliers and its business partners, such as airport, air traffic personnel, and those working on certain production lines, have tested positive for or been suspected of having COVID-19, which has resulted in facility closures, reduction in available staffing, and disruptions to the Company's overall operations as well as that of our suppliers.
-The Company's operations may be further impacted in the event of additional instances of actual or perceived risk of infection among crewmembers of the Company, its suppliers or its business partners, and this impact may have a material and adverse effect if the Company is unable to maintain a suitably skilled and sized workforce and address related crewmember matters.
+Further, certain of our crewmembers, suppliers and business partners, such as airport, air traffic personnel, and those working on certain production lines and on various supply chains, have in the past and may in the future test positive for or be suspected of having COVID-19, resulting in facility closures, reduction in available staffing, and disruptions to our overall operations as well as that of our suppliers.
+Our operations may be further impacted in the event of additional instances of actual or perceived risk of infection among our crewmembers, suppliers or business partners, including as a result of any emerging new variants of COVID-19, and this impact may have a material and adverse effect if we are unable to maintain a suitably skilled and sized workforce and address related crewmember matters.